-Install.
-After a week of rest when the glue will be firm and odourless, the finished lacquer peel can be installed at its final location.
-Hooks screwed into the top of the board allow hanging it vertically on a wall in a classroom, office, living room, museum, or wherever this piece of science art is desired.
+After a week of rest when the glue will be firm and odourless, the finished lacquer peel can be installed in its final location.
+Hooks screwed into the top of the board allow it to be hung vertically on a wall in a classroom, office, living room, museum, or wherever this piece of science art is desired.
 If desired, slats can be used to construct a wooden frame around the finished lacquer peel.